learosema/javascript-tests/README.md

 ### tape

-[tape](https://github.com/substack/tape) is a simple testing framework that produces TAP output.
-TAP is a standardized protocol for automated tests.
+[tape](https://github.com/substack/tape) is a simple testing framework that produces [TAP](http://testanything.org/) output, a standardized protocol for automated tests.

 To use tape in your project, install [tape](https://npmjs.com/package/tape), [babel-tape-runner](https://npmjs.com/package/babel-tape-runner) alongside with  [babel-preset-env](https://npmjs.com/package/babel-preset-env) or any other babel preset you like.
 To beautify the output, [faucet](https://github.com/substack/faucet) is used.
-To run the test via `npm test`, change the package.json scripts/test field to: `babel-tape-runner test/test.tape.js | faucet`

 No other configuration is needed.

 ### mocha and chai

 [mocha](https://mochajs.org) is a commonly used testing framework for node and in the browser.
 It is often used in combination with [chai](https://chaijs.com), a BDD/TDD assertion library.

+To add mocha into your project, `npm install mocha chai babel-register --save-dev` and call the tests via `mocha --require babel-register`.
+The require parameter is for ES6+ support.
+If you don't specify a file, mocha executes everything inside the `test` folder.

 ### Jest